 Download, print off and keep the guide handy, pin it to your fridge and check your step target for the day.

-Missed Step It Up June?
+Missed Step It Up in June?
 Join in anytime with my 28 Day Step challenge.